 As a geographer, one of my preoccupations is the literal translation of the term geographia, or the writing of the world, both in terms of producing descriptive understandings of the world, and the active practice of inscribing the world I want to see.
 As a teacher of geography, I help students develop the tools to better understand the world through the concepts of race, space, place, and environment, as both ideological concepts and material processes.
 This includes the ways in which people unevenly relate to each other and to their environments through spatialized practices of production and consumption, domination and resistance.

-Intro to Asian American Studies
+- Theory in Asian American Studies